 Coyote First STEP More than 400 incoming students participated in the office's free residential Coyote First STEP program (CFS), designed to help the students in mathematics and also promote success in college, during summer 2019.
 The nationally recognized and award-winning summer experience for students who are required to participate in Early Start Math, is designed to introduce students to life at CSUSB while establishing a strong foundation for academic success.
 As a part of the program, these students lived on campus in university housing for the first two weeks and commuted to campus for the remaining four weeks of the program.
 Ninety-six percent of these students successfully passed their summer mathematics course.
 FINANCIAL INFORMATION - Provided by Academic Budget and Planning

-Academic Affairs Division 2019-20 All Funds
+Academic Affairs Division Baseline Budget Fiscal Years 2015-16 through 2019-20